-- Coordinate and assist with projects as developed by the Transportation Advisory Group (TAG), and the Passenger Transportation Plan (bi-annually TAG meetings); - Submit the 2025-2029 Passenger Transportation Plan; - Assist Sioux City Transit System with mapping transit routes for Sioux City (ongoing/as requested); - Continue update and development of datasets for SIMPCO Geographical Information System (GIS) including roads, traffic counts, transit routes, trails, trails emergency numeration, and parks (ongoing/as requested); - Continue to upgrade mapping services and update maps for the Sioux City Metropolitan Planning Area with Geographic Information Systems (GIS) (ongoing/as requested); - Continue Utilizing Global Positioning Systems (GPS) data for map production, bicycle and pedestrian facility planning (ongoing/as requested); - Participate and lend expertise in the Metropolitan Area ITS Projects including transit and roadway projects (as requested); - Participate in the SDDOT I-29 Corridor Study steering committee, Sioux Gateway Airport Master Plan steering committee, and Gordon Drive Viaduct Aesthetics Committee;
+- Coordinate and assist with projects as developed by the Transportation Advisory Group (TAG), and the Passenger Transportation Plan (bi-annually TAG meetings); - Assist Sioux City Transit System with mapping transit routes for Sioux City (ongoing/as requested); - Continue update and development of datasets for SIMPCO Geographical Information System (GIS) including roads, traffic counts, transit routes, trails, trails emergency numeration, and parks (ongoing/as requested); - Continue to upgrade mapping services and update maps for the Sioux City Metropolitan Planning Area with Geographic Information Systems (GIS) (ongoing/as requested); - Continue Utilizing Global Positioning Systems (GPS) data for map production, bicycle and pedestrian facility planning (ongoing/as requested); - Participate and lend expertise in the Metropolitan Area ITS Projects including transit and roadway projects (as requested); - Participate on the Gordon Drive Viaduct Aesthetics Committee; - Participate in statewide trails planning and facilities update process and share SIMPCO Geographical Information System (GIS) data (as requested); - Assist Sioux City Transit System with job access activities and involvement with human service agencies (ongoing/as requested); - Assist in transit marketing and ridership performance (as requested); - Provide general advice to Sioux City Transit System (as requested); - Compile state and local traffic data and produce traffic flow map (as requested); - Monitor and conduct traffic counts, turning movement counts, analyses, scenarios, and forecasts for various MPO entities (as requested);

-- Participate in statewide trails planning and facilities update process and share SIMPCO Geographical Information System (GIS) data (as requested); - Assist Sioux City Transit System with job access activities and involvement with human service agencies (ongoing/as requested); - Assist in transit marketing and ridership performance (as requested); - Provide general advice to Sioux City Transit System (as requested); - Work with Sioux City Transit and South Sioux City to explore automated transit services (as requested); - Compile state and local traffic data and produce traffic flow map (as requested); - Monitor and conduct traffic counts, turning movement counts, analyses, scenarios, and forecasts for various MPO entities (as requested); - Traffic analysis and studies, along with supplemental Census and state traffic counts, may be performed (as requested); - Information Sharing: Conduct ongoing Policy Board and TTC intergovernmental discussion / coordination of transportation projects while staff conducts ongoing review of issues and data, attends informational meetings and training sessions as needed, and maintains highway facility inventory (as requested); - Assist member communities with statewide applications for funds such as RISE, Federal Rec Trails Program, CMAQ/ICAAP, U.S. DOT Discretionary Grants and Statewide TAP program (ongoing/as requested); - Continue to assist the Tri-State Incident Management Group on mapping and technical assistance related to the Incident Management Plan (ongoing/as requested); - Provide project management assistance to South Lakeport Corridor Study in the MPO; - Collect data and analyze data on the pavement condition index in the MPO and develop a pavement management report/study (ongoing); - Assist Siouxland Regional Transit System in new building facility construction (complete); - Worked with DOTs on a Statewide Electric Vehicle Infrastructure Deployment Studies; - Work to complete a Safe Streets for All (SS4A) Safety Action Plan utilizing funds from the U.S. DOT SS4A Discretionary Grant; - Continue to assist the SD DOT Interstate 29 corridor planning study from state line to Exit 9; and - Provide assistance to Iowa DOT as requested for improvements along U.S. Highway 20 within the MPO (as requested).
+- Traffic analysis and studies, along with supplemental Census and state traffic counts, may be performed (as requested); - Information Sharing: Conduct ongoing Policy Board and TTC intergovernmental discussion / coordination of transportation projects while staff conducts ongoing review of issues and data, attends informational meetings and training sessions as needed, and maintains highway facility inventory (as requested); - Assist member communities with statewide and federal applications for funds such as RISE, Federal Rec Trails Program, CMAQ/ICAAP, U.S. DOT Discretionary Grants, U.S. EDA Public Works Grants, Statewide TAP program and other grants as applicable (ongoing/as requested); - Continue to assist the Tri-State Incident Management Group on mapping and technical assistance related to the Incident Management Plan (ongoing/as requested); - Provide project management assistance to South Lakeport Corridor Study Phase 2 in the MPO; - Collect data and analyze data on the pavement condition index in the MPO and develop a pavement management report/study (ongoing); - Assist with Gordon Drive viaduct and conduit project (as requested); - Work to complete the Safe Streets for All (SS4A) Safety Action Plan utilizing funds from the U.S. DOT SS4A Discretionary Grant; and - Provide assistance to Iowa DOT as requested for improvements along U.S. Highway 20 within the MPO (as requested).